 paperguru.tk is operated by Stephen R. Hill, FInstSMM, FInstPPP, Paper Consultant & Environmental/Wildlife Conservationist

-Stephen (Steve) Hill is a Fellow of the Institute of Sales and Marketing Management; Fellow of the Institute of Paper, Print & Publishing; a former member of the (U.K.) Paper Industry Technical Association, and one of the founding members of the British Association of Paper Historians, plus, for a few years a 'lay member' of the U.S.A.
-Technical Association for the Pulp and Paper Industries (TAPPI).
-With over 35 years in the paper industry (mostly in sales & marketing, and procurement rôles) for hand-made artists’ papers to humble (though very good) copier papers, plus graphical printing papers and boards, from mills in Scandinavia down to Italy, Steve's vast area of knowledge is now at your disposal.
+Stephen (Steve) Hill is a Fellow of the Institute of Sales and Marketing Management; Fellow of the Institute of Paper, Print & Publishing; a former member of the (U.K.) Paper Industry Technical Association, and for several years a lay-member of the Technical Association for the Pulp and Paper Industries (TAPPI.)
+One of the founding members of the British Association of Paper Historians, he has also been accepted into the International Association of Paper Historians.
+With over 35 years in the paper industry (mostly in sales, marketing, and procurement rôles) for hand-made artists’ papers to humble (though very good) copier papers, plus graphical printing papers and boards, from mills in Scandinavia down to Italy, Steve's knowledge is now at your disposal.

-As Vice President (European Affairs) of Grade Finders, Inc. of Pennslyvannia USA, Steve was responsible for creating a European system of cataloguing papers and boards which then found its way to directory status with Grade Finders, with five editions in printed format, and now as a constantly updated web presence at www.paperbuyersonline.com which Steve is responsible for keeping updated with grades, classifications, technical information, as well as details of manufacturers & merchants for the whole of Europe.
-After the sad and untimely death of founder Bill Subers, the business became part of North American Publishing Company, where Bill's son Mark has some great ideas for continuing the legacy of the late Bill Subers in a 21st. century environment.
-Watch this space......
+As Vice President (European Affairs) of Grade Finders, Inc. of Pennslyvannia USA, Steve was responsible for creating a European system of cataloguing papers and boards which then found its way to directory status with Grade Finders, with five editions in printed format,showing brands,classifications, technical information, as well as details of manufacturers & merchants for the whole of Europe.
+The sad and untimely death of founder Bill Subers, put an end to the publishing of those directories, though Bill's son Mark, who had become a key figure in the operation, hopes to re-start something with North American Press purely on the web.
+In Europe, Steve has similar plans in the long term for his new website paperfromabc2.xyz.
+No .com or anything else, .xyz is the address.
+Clever huh?